Cowboy Breakfast Bites

 - 1/2 tsp.
 Worcestershire sauce

-In a 12" cast iron skillet over medium heat, saute the onion, bell pepper, and jalapeno until softened; let cool slightly.
+In a 12" cast iron skillet over medium heat, saute the onion, bell pepper, and jalapeno until softened; let cool slightly and reserve.

-Cook bacon on a rimmed baking sheet in the oven until browned and slightly crispy; remove the bacon to a paper-towel-lined plate to cool slightly, then crumble or cut the bacon into small pieces and place in a large mixing bowl; add chopped eggs, cheese, mayo, yogurt, mustard, horseradish, garlic, and Worcestershire sauce; gently fold all ingredients together, then season to taste with salt and pepper.
-Fold in the cooled veggies.
+Cook bacon on a rimmed baking sheet in the oven until browned and slightly crispy; remove the bacon to a paper-towel-lined plate to cool slightly, then crumble or cut the bacon into small pieces.

-Preheat oven broiler to low and place the rack in the center of the oven .position of the oven.
-Place the bagel halves onto a baking sheet, dividing prepared egg/bacon mixture evenly, using a 1/4 cup cookie dough scoop to place mixture onto each bagel half.
-(Use your fingertips to compact mixture slightly and to secure filling on top of each bagel half.)
+Preheat oven broiler to low and place the rack in the center of the oven position.
+Place the bagel halves onto a baking sheet.
+Using a 1/4 cup cookie dough scoop, place some of the prepared egg mixture onto each bagel half.
+Use your fingertips to compact mixture slightly and to secure filling on top of each bagel half.

-Place baking sheet into the preheated oven beneath the broiler and broil them for 3-4 minutes, taking care not to burn them, just until filling is hot throughout and cheese is slightly melted.
+Place the baking sheet into the preheated oven beneath the broiler and broil the bagel bites for 3-4 minutes, taking care not to burn them, cooking just until the topping is hot throughout and cheese is slightly melted.
+Serve at once.
+May cool and store in the refrigerator and reheat later as needed.